 Laura and James have three kids, Peter, Helen, and Jane.

-She’s excited to help women in the journey of faith and has entrusted her mission to Our Lady of Guadalupe and San Juan Diego.
+Her passion is to help women grow in relationship with the Lord and learn to live out their true identity as a beloved daughter of God.
+It is her joy and blessing to accompany women on their journey of faith and has entrusted her mission to Our Lady of Guadalupe and San Juan Diego.

 ENDOW HOST & WRITER

-She calls Indianapolis, IN home base for many adventures with her husband and three children.
-In her spare time, she serves as a host, writer, and grant manager for Endow.
+Teresa Hodgins calls Indianapolis, Indiana home base for many adventures with her husband and four young children.
+In her spare time, she serves as a host, writer and project consultant for Endow.

-Teresa attended Thomas Aquinas College for her B.A. and the University of Notre Dame for a Masters of Theological Studies in Moral Theology.
-She has served as both a youth minister and High School teacher before joining Endow.
+Teresa attended Thomas Aquinas College for her B.A., and the University of Notre Dame for a Masters of Theological Studies in Moral Theology.
+She has served as both youth minister and high school Theology teacher prior to raising children and joining Endow.

 She loves that Endow helps women to take on the rich intellectual tradition of the Church in a way that aids them to form authentic friendships.